|Nutrition Facts (per serving)|

 On a flat surface, lay out a wonton wrapper at an angle so it forms a diamond (not a square).
 Wet the edges of the wrapper by dipping your finger in the water in the bowl and wiping the edges of the wonton.

-Keep the completed crab rangoon covered with a damp kitchen or paper towel to keep them from drying out while preparing the remainder of the dumplings.
+Cover the completed crab rangoon with a damp kitchen or paper towel to keep them from drying out while preparing the remainder of the dumplings.